MARTIMM/gnome-gtk3/docs/content-docs/reference/Gtk3/AboutDialog.md

 The **Gnome::GObject::Value** type of property *logo* is `G_TYPE_OBJECT`.

+  * Parameter is readable and writable.

 logo-icon-name
 --------------

 A named icon to use as the logo for the about box.
 This property overrides the *logo* property.

 The **Gnome::GObject::Value** type of property *logo-icon-name* is `G_TYPE_STRING`.

+  * Parameter is readable and writable.

+  * Default value is image-missing.

 program-name
 ------------